Panopto/upload-python-sample/simplest/README.md

 ### Warning
 This sample application intentionally does not include error handling or retry logic in order to focus on the usage of API.
 As the best practice, you should have both proper error handling and reasonable retry logic in production code.

+### Panopto Upload API and S3 Client Configuration
+The sample application is already configured to use the `s3v4` signing protocol when interacting with Panopto's upload services (see "### Configure S3 Client for Panopto Uploads" section).
+If you encounter any issues with upload failures, revisit that section for further details on this configuration.

 ### Capture traffic
 It is useful to capture the actual network traffic by the capture tool, like [Fiddler on Windows](https://www.telerik.com/fiddler) and [Charles on Mac](https://www.charlesproxy.com/), and examine it.